VNFA NEWS

 “Your Financial Choices” Radio

 Tune in Wednesday, 6 PM, “Your Financial Choices” on WDIY 88.1 FM.
-Laurie will be discussing: 2024 Tax Planning Now.
+Laurie and her guest Bill Henderson, Chief Investment Officer at Valley National Financial Advisors will be discussing: First Quarter 2024 Market Review.

 Questions can be submitted to yourfinancialchoices.com before the live show.
 Recordings of past shows are available to listen to or download at yourfinancialchoices.com and wdiy.org.